dida-do/dida-tools/README.md

 ## Unit testing

 Unit tests are found under `tests` and are written in standard `unittest` format.
-However, then can conveniently be run using `pytest` and the recipe
+However, they can conveniently be run using `pytest` and the recipe
 ```
 make test
 ```
 in the Makefile.
 Model unit tests under `tests.test_models` need a specific model, hyperparameters and weight files.
 See an example unit testing suite for the U-Net under `tests.test_models.test_unet` with the corresponding config.
-Model unit tests contain training time testing (backprop steps etc.) as well as tests for existing weight files in terms of consistency etc.
+Model unit tests contain training time testing (backprop steps etc.) as well as tests for existing weight files % TRUE? in terms of consistency etc.

-## Build documentation

 ## Computer Vision
 One major application of this set of packages is Computer Vision.
 To this end we provide proven model architectures and integrate albumentations, an extensive library for image augmentation.